Modeling Light Signals Using Data from the First Pulsed Neutron Source Program at the DUNE Vertical Drift ColdBox Test Facility at CERN Neutrino Platform: Calibration and Event Selection

 We use the Lardon framework~\cite{lardon} for this CB data analysis.
 A peak finding algorithm is used to find photon signals larger than $\sim$15 PE.
-Due to the different frameworks used in data (Lardon) and simulation (Fluka), we choose to apply a minimal selection for an unbiased data-MC comparison.
-Future work will seek to unify the framework so that consistent and more complex event selections can be applied to both.

-For two channels on each XA, the signals whose peak times are within 80 ns (5 PD time ticks) are used to calculate the total detected signal for a specific activity.
+For two channels on each XA, the signals whose peak times are within 80 ns (5 PD time ticks, each time tick represents 16 ns) are used to calculate the total detected signal for a specific activity.
 This time coincidence requirement is derived from the peak time difference between all possible pairs of PD signals from two channels on the XA from a cosmic run.
-For each channel of the XA on the cathode, the ADC-PE calibration constants are used to calculate the PE.
+For each XA channel, the ADC-PE calibration constants are used to calculate the PE.
 The total detected PE on an XA is then obtained by summing up the PE from two channels.

 Because of geometric acceptance, activities closer to the XA detector produce a larger number of PE, while those at the center of the CB generate weaker signals.
-At a small number of PE, the PE count is subject to fluctuations in the waveform baseline, dark counts, and background light noise.
+At a small number of PE, the PE count is subject to fluctuations in the waveform baseline from prototyping electronics, SiPM dark counts, and environmental background light noise.
 As a result, we restrict the region of interest to 100 PE and above for each XA module to avoid analyzing ambiguous low PE pulses.
-For each channel of XA, we also apply a max ADC cut of 14,000 to remove saturated signals.
+A maximum cut of 2100 PE is also applied to avoid looking at saturated signals.